 The Tully Basin has an area of 1,685 km2 and has a high proportion of natural/minimal use lands (75%).
 The remaining area is comprised of 12% sugarcane, 4% bananas, 5% grazing, 2% forestry, 1% other crops, 1% urban and 3% other land uses.

-The Tully Basin grade has remained ‘good’ and the score decreased from 64 to 61 since the previous year.
+The Tully Basin grade has remained ‘good’ and the score increased from 61 to 72.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-Dissolved inorganic nitrogen (DIN) scored the lowest (42) whilst the grade improved from ‘poor’ in 2017-18 to ‘moderate’, although monthly median concentrations were consistently not meeting guideline values.
-The filterable reactive phosphorus (FRP) indicator scored 90 and improved from ‘good’ in 2017-18 to ‘very good’, with monthly median concentrations mostly meeting guideline values.
+Nutrients declined from ‘good’ with a score of 71 in 2018-19 to ‘moderate’ with a score of 60.
+Dissolved inorganic nitrogen (DIN) remained on a score of 42 with monthly median concentrations often not meeting guideline values.
+The filterable reactive phosphorus (FRP) indicator scored 77 and declined from ‘very good’ in 2018-19 to ‘good’, with monthly median concentrations often meeting guideline values.

-Total suspended sediment (TSS), the indicator for sediment, scored 78, and remained ‘good’, with monthly median concentrations often meeting guideline values.
+Total suspended sediment (TSS), the indicator for sediment, scored 84, and improved to ‘very good’, with monthly median concentrations mostly meeting guideline values.

-Pesticides for the Tully Basin improved from “moderate” in 2017-18 to ‘good’ and scored 63, equating to over 95 percent of species protected for the risk assessment metric.
+Pesticides for the Tully Basin remained ‘good’ and scored 70, equating to over 96 percent of species protected for the risk assessment metric.

 Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems and are not based on load reduction targets for the marine environment.
 The results are derived from the end of catchment monitoring site at Euramo, capturing 86% of the basin.